farlee2121/DevEssentialsBlog/_posts/2021-08-09-Test-Types-and-Lifecycle-Phases.md

 - **Canary Testing**: Release changes to a small portion of users.
 Revert if errors spike for the test group, or increase the sample until all users are on the new version.
 - **Chaos Testing**: Intentionally cause environment issues to test fallback behaviors (e.g. take down infrastructure, fail http calls, fill up drive or memory space)
 - **Load Testing**: Intentionally flood a site with traffic to test the limits of system capacity.
+- **Health Checks**: Simple frequent tests of a live system.
+Verify that a portion of the system is still up and running, or sound an alarm if they aren't.
 - Mutation testing could be used to measure completeness to system tests too (mess with configuration, take down infrastructure, etc).
 I have never seen it done though.

 <!-- [Quantified Communication](../_posts/../_site/2021/03/19/Quantified-Communication-Customer-to-Code/index.html) -->